ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Changes of Terms of Service

-As described above, a client can indicate its agreement with the CA's terms of service by setting the "terms-of-service-agreed" field in its registration object to "true".
+As described above, a client can indicate its agreement with the CA's terms of service by setting the "terms-of-service-agreed" field in its account object to "true".

 If the server has changed its terms of service since a client initially agreed, and the server is unwilling to process a request without explicit agreement to